Cooksy

 Designing for momentum, not more features.

-High-fidelity prototyping to test real task completion
+Tested high-fidelity prototypes to validate real task completion

 Exploring Structure Before Polish